-LED Status Function Disk off the corresponding disk is not started (not spinning) LEDs on, fast blinking (green) the corresponding disk is starting (spinning) on, steady (green) the corresponding disk is started and used in the RAID array on, slowly blinking (green) the corresponding disk is started but not used in the RAID array STS on (green) the RCTL RAID controller is properly booted.
-ERR on (red) errors occur during the data transfer between the RAID controller and the disks
+LED Status Function Disk LEDs Off the corresponding disk is not started (not spinning) On, fast blinking (green) the corresponding disk is starting (spinning) On, steady (green) the corresponding disk is started and used in the RAID array On, slowly blinking (green) the corresponding disk is started but not used in the RAID array STS On (green) the RCTL RAID controller is properly booted.
+ERR On (red) errors occur during the data transfer between the RAID controller and the disks

-6.5.
-MTPC Board
+6.6.
+MTPC A3/A6 Board